 Amazon PPC Gives Your Products More Exposure And Makes Them Stand Out

 Each ad type has its own advantages and disadvantages as well as specific requirements (for example, you can use display ads and brand ads only if you are part of the vendor program or a professional seller registered with Amazon Brand Registry).
+With Amazon DSP advertising, there is also a non PPC ad model available.

-The Conversion Probability Is Very High
+Amazon’s Conversion Probability Is Very High

 On Amazon, you solely present your products to people who already have a clear purchase intention.
-With Facebook or Instagram ads, on the other hand, your ads are also seen by thousands of people who have no intention of buying a product like yours or are not in a “buying mode” the moment they see your ad.
+With Facebook or Instagram ads on the other hand, your ads are also seen by thousands of people who have no intention of buying a product like yours or are not in a “buying mode” the moment they see your ad.

-That’s why the conversion rate, i.e. the rate of people who have clicked on your ad and then ultimately buy your product, is extremely high on Amazon as compared to other platforms.
+That’s why the conversion rate, i.e. the rate of people who have clicked on your ad and then ultimately buy your product, is extremely high on Amazon compared to other platforms.
 Although the number varies depending on your category, price segment and competition density, the average conversion rate on Amazon is around 10%.

 PPC Ads Help Improve Your Organic Rankings